Heshbon/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 11. Hello, write

-  + <u>[100-write.py](https://github.com/Heshbon)</u>: Python script that prints exactly and that piece of art is useful
+  + <u>[100-write.py](https://github.com/Heshbon)</u>: Python script that prints exactly and

-- Dora Korpar, 2015-10-19, followed by a new line.
+that piece of art is useful- Dora Korpar, 2015-10-19, followed by a new line.

   + Exit with the status code 1.